Skip to main content

 & Counterterrorism

 The National Security & Counterterrorism Fellowship program brings together the brightest emerging leaders from the Five Eyes nations to build an enduring community of young national security professionals.
-In 2023, the third cohort of leaders convened for a week in Washington, D.C. to meet each other and learn from U.S. national security officials.
+In 2024, the fourth cohort of leaders convened for a week in Washington, D.C. to meet each other and learn from U.S. national security officials.

 0

-from four Five Eyes countries in the NSCT fellowship network
+from Five Eyes countries in the NSCT fellowship network

 Applications Received